-Dynamo lights are simply lights powered by a hub dynamo located, usually, at the center of your front wheel.
-As you pedal a series of magnets rotate around a copper coil which generates a current.
+Dynamo lights are simply lights powered by a hub dynamo located, usually, at the centre of your front wheel.
+As you pedal, a series of magnets rotate around a copper coil which generates a current.
 Wire that up to some lights and you’ve got, in our opinion, one of the most necessary features for not only touring bikes but any non-racing bicycle.

 Bikes Need Lights

 We design bikes that are ready for touring and lights are a key part of them.
 Even if you ride mostly in daylight, you still need lights.
 For example, tunnels sometimes just appear.
 Along the Fernleigh Track at Newcastle or on Black Sea coast in Turkey or anywhere in Japan.
 You cannot tell from most maps that they are there.
 Most are not long but going in without lights is mad.

 Or, sometimes you are late arriving at your next camp or hotel.
 It could be for any one of numerous reasons.
 Imagine this scenario….you don’t know the road, there are no street lights, you are tired, your buddy is up ahead looking around to see where you are.
 Thank goodness you have lights, and ones that work.

 Perhaps you are touring in Vietnam, Sri Lanka, central America or anywhere near to the equator and are surprised to find it is pitch dark at 6.30pm.
 In the East Kimberly in mid June it is dark by 5.20pm.
 Or, it is unseasonably hot and you decide to set out in the dark so as to arrive by noon.
 You need lights before the sun comes up.